vvzkk/vvzkk.github.io/_posts/2022-9-26-Go-runtime-4-years-later.md

 ---
 layout: post
-title: Go runtime：4 year later
+title: Go runtime:4 year later
 subtitle: An overview of the evolution of the go language
 tags: [Go]
-readtime:true
+comments: true
 ---

 [Reprinted from The Go Blog](https://go.dev/blog/)